PapersOfMathieuNls/clever-commit/combined.md

 The clusters computed with the dependencies of each project help to solve an important problem in defect  prediction, known as cold start [@Schein2002].
 [Wahab: you need to explain this in one or two sentences]

 There exist approaches have been proposed to solve this problems, however, they all require to classify _similar_ projects by hand and then, manipulate the feature space in order to adapt the model learnt from one project to another one [@Nam2013].

-[WahabL you need to develop this section.
+[Wahab: you need to develop this section.
 The text is not clear.
 The graphs are not either.
 I think defect learning transfer is another topic you can tackle in another paper.
 One possibility to fix this is to talk about the result of CLEVER without the clustering step]

 With our approach, the _similarity_ between projects is computed automatically and the results show that we do not actually need to manipulate the feature space.
 Figures \ref{fig:bluecluster}, \ref{fig:yellowcluster} and \ref{fig:redcluster} show the performance of CLEVER classification in terms of ROC-curve for the first thousand commits of the last project (chronologically) for the blue, yellow and red clusters presented in Figure \ref{fig:network-sample}.
 The left sides or the graph are low cutoff (aggressive) while the right sides are high cutoff (conservative).
 The area under the ROC curves are 0.817, 0.763 and 0.806 for the blue, yellow and red clusters, respectively.

 \input{tex/clusterRoc}
 [Wahab: please use P1, P2....
 P6 and F1, F2, ...
 F12.
 Also, to use the terms Accepted, Rejected, Unsure instead of checks, x, and -)]